-Currently, Performing Arts Venues in Scotland are prohibited by the Scottish Government from opening to the public for performances, once a re-opening date is confirmed we will inform all FST Members.
+Currently, Performing Arts Venues in Scotland can only open in Levels 0 & 1 of the Scottish Government’s Protection Levels Framework.
 You can follow the latest Scottish Government updates on our site here.

 To apply you will be taken to a simple Google Form that will ask you a range of questions regarding the implementation of COVID-19 precautions at your venue to allow you to safely readmit audiences.
 Simply answer each question and click ‘Next’ at the bottom of each page.